-LGBT culture has for the most part been marginalised in history and that’s forced it to be creative in communication, resulting in the secret language of Polari.
-Polari is a form of slang used by gay subculture as well as theatre people and circus folk, and it attracted media notice in the swinging sixties but seems to have been around since the 19th century and possibly earlier.
-Unfortunately it’s pretty much died out by now, though some people still use it knowingly – not to hide their identity, but to embrace it.
+LGBT culture been consistently marginalised in history and one of the results of that marginalisation is the secret and largely forgotten language of Polari.
+Polari is a form of historical slang used by the gay community as well as theatre people and circus folk, and it attracted media notice in the swinging sixties but seems to have been around since the 19th century and possibly earlier.
+It’s pretty much died out by now, though some people still use it knowingly – not so much to hide their orientation, but to embrace it.

 How did Polari come about?

-We’re finally living in a time where it’s beginning to be understood that withholding basic human rights from any one group of people is hideously unethical.
-But we’re still not anywhere near full equality yet, and back in the day it was considerably worse…
+We’re (hopefully) on the verge of living in a time where it’s beginning to be understood that withholding basic human rights from any one group of people is unethical and not to be tolerated.
+But we’re still not there yet.
+Nowhere near.

-It’s easy to understand why, in the sixties, a merchant navy sailor and a Member of Parliament meeting in a public toilet to have a little kiss (look, no-one likes toilets, okay?
+It’s easy to understand why, in the sixties, a merchant navy sailor and a Member of Parliament meeting in a public toilet (look, no-one likes toilets.
 It was a social necessity) would want to be a bit careful with first impressions.
 Just in case it turned out they weren’t both gay.
-Because that would be awkward.
-And, more importantly, could lead to blackmail and jail and being beaten up in an alleyway and all manner of bad, just because of daring to admit what was on your mind.
-British police were really keen to prosecute the ‘crime’ of homosexuality in the mid 20th century – just look at poor Alan Turing, the wonderful cryptanalyst who cracked the Enigma code but was caught having an affair with a man in 1952, tried for gross indecency, forced to take female hormone injections and ultimately took his own life in 1954.
+Because that could lead to blackmail and jail and being beaten up in an alleyway and all levels of cruelty and crime, just because of daring to say what was on your mind.
+British police were keen to prosecute the ‘crime’ of homosexuality in the mid 20th century – just look at poor Alan Turing, the wonderful cryptanalyst who cracked the Enigma code but was caught having a relationship with a man in 1952, tried for gross indecency, forced to take female hormone injections against his will and ultimately took his own life in 1954.